In this article:

 Click on the dropdown next to Repeat to choose a cadence, from Daily to Yearly.

-Setting start and due dates are optional but can be helpful in managing your time!
+Setting start and due dates are optional but can help manage your time!

 Start Dates are when you want the Task to start and Due Dates are for when the Task should end.